EricZinda/docsproto/devhowto/devhowtoConjunctions.md

         # If so, we have a conjunction
         if isinstance(term[0], list):
             # This is a list of predications, so they should
-            # treated as conjunctions
+            # treated as a conjunction.
-            # We call each one and pass the state it returns
+            # Call each one and pass the state it returns
             # to the next one, recursively
             for nextState in Call(vocabulary, state, term[0]):
                 # Note the [1:] syntax which means "return a list